chef/chef-web-docs/chef_master/source/dk_windows.rst

 Install and Optimize Git for Chef Development
 -------------------------------------------------------
-To install Git on Windows, navigate to the `Github Downloads <https://git-scm.com/downloads>`__ site and download the Windows installer.
+To install Git on Windows, navigate to the `Git Downloads <https://git-scm.com/downloads>`__ site and download the Windows installer.

 Download the installer and launch the Git Setup Wizard.
 Follow the on-screen instructions.
 We recommend adjusting the following settings to get the optimal set up for Chef development.